 The University of Helsinki does not collect tuition fees from doctoral researchers, and studies at the university are free.
 However, as a doctoral student, you are expected to cover your own costs for living and accommodation.
 Under this theme, we’ve gather information on how to go about funding your doctoral studies.
 If you are only just planning to apply for doctoral studies, please also take a look at our funding instructions for new doctoral applicants on our external website.

-The University of Helsinki awards travel grants for doctoral candidates to support scientific travel both in Finland and abroad.
+The University of Helsinki supports doctoral researchers' traveling to scientific events both in Finland and abroad.

 Dissertation completion grants have ceased starting from January 1, 2020.
 In some doctoral schools, completion grants will be replaced by short-term employment contracts for completing the doctoral thesis.

-As a doctoral candidate, you have a variety of opportunities to find employment at the University and finance your doctoral studies through it:
+As a doctoral researcher, you have a variety of opportunities to find employment at the University and finance your doctoral studies through it:

 There are hundreds of grant-funded researchers active at the University of Helsinki who are working on their doctoral theses and postdoctoral research with personal grants.

-Doctoral studies can be funded in various ways: Doctoral candidates may be appointed to salaried doctoral candidate positions, receive a grant or finance their studies partially or fully by working while studying.
+Doctoral studies can be funded in various ways: Doctoral researchers may be appointed to salaried doctoral researcher positions, receive a grant or finance their studies partially or fully by working while studying.

 This instruction includes information about grants offered by the UH Funds and other funds.